 When you read this title you might have thought everyone uses hashtags, what’s new in that?
 Well, there is.

-There’s a perfect step-by-step hashtag strategy that you can use to grow your Instagram account as fast as you want and that is exactly what I’m gonna show you here.
+There’s a perfect step-by-step hashtag strategy that you can use to grow your Instagram account as fast as you want and that is exactly what I’m gonna show you today.

-Presumptions: Before I talk about hashtags, I presume you already know that your account should follow some niche so that people know what will they find if they follow you.
+Presumptions: Before I talk about hashtags, I presume you already know that your account should be focused on a particular niche so that people know what will they find if they follow you.

 I’ve added bonus strategies at the end that will work as a bonus for your account if you use them.